aquasecurity/tracee/docs/docs/traceectl/usage.md

-# TraceeCtl Installation and Usage Guide
+# traceectl Installation and Usage Guide

 ## Installation

-To use **TraceeCtl**, you first need to compile and install the tool.
+To use **traceectl**, you first need to compile and install the tool.
 Follow these steps to get started:

 ### 1. **Clone the Repository**